 Seeking right handed women aged 18 – 25 who have been diagnosed with anorexia nervosa.

-After completing the experimental visit you will be reimbursed £40 and if you choose to complete both follow-up questionnaire you will be reimbursed further £40.
+After completing the experimental visit you will be reimbursed £40.

 Please note: participation in this study means that we will take your height and weight measurements during the experimental session.
 You will also be asked some questions about your lowest ever and highest ever BMI as well as about your current height and weight, however you will not have to answer these questions.
 Additionally, you will be asked to complete computerised tasks in and outside of the MRI scanner, which depict emotional scenarios.

 If you are interested please contact Dr Jenni Leppanen (email@example.com).